Ben Sahar

-Ben Sahar (בן שׂהר, changed the Hebrew spelling of his surname from סהר; born 10 August 1989) is an Israeli professional footballer who plays as a striker for Maccabi Haifa and the Israel national team.
+Ben Sahar (בן שׂהר, changed the Hebrew spelling of his surname from סהר; born 10 August 1989) is an Israeli professional footballer who plays as a striker.
+He has also played for the Israel national team.

-At 16, Sahar was the equivalent of a second-year apprentice at Chelsea He first caught the eye of Chelsea staff in an Under-16 fixture against Ireland in 2004.
-He has since played for the Israeli Under-21 national team and the Israeli national team.
-Before transferring to Chelsea, he was on the Hapoel Tel Aviv books, and while he was promoted to the first team by the manager Itzhak Shum, he did not feature in any matches, since his transfer was completed before the start of the 2006–07 season.

 Early life

 Sahar was born in Holon, Israel, to a Jewish family.
-His father is Israeli-born and of Sephardic Jewish (Tunisian-Jewish) descent, who works as an electrician, and his mother teaches sports.
+His father is Israeli-born and of Tunisian Jewish descent, who works as an electrician, and his mother teaches sports.
 He grew up in the city of Modi'in, Israel.
-Before his transfer to Chelsea F.C., he acquired a Polish passport as well, on account of his Israeli-born mother who is of Ashkenazi Jewish (Polish-Jewish and Latvian-Jewish) descent, that made him eligible to play as a non-foreigner in EU leagues including the UK.
+Before his transfer to Chelsea F.C., he acquired a Polish passport as well, on account of his Israeli-born mother who is of Ashkenazi Polish-Jewish and Latvian Jewish descent, that made him eligible to play as a non-foreigner in EU leagues including the UK.

 As an Israeli citizen, Sahar was due to return to Israel for a three-year spell of military service in the IDF.
 However, Israeli lawmakers were working on a legislation (nicknamed "The Ben Sahar Law") that would have allowed Sahar to complete a national service (Sherut Leumi) term in England instead.
 The law did not pass and as a result, Sahar was drafted into the Israel Defense Forces.
 Under the terms of his military service, he had to visit his military base every time he was on vacation in Israel.

 Club career

 Sahar began playing football in his hometown of Modi'in, Israel.
 There, he was enrolled in the Sportop Football Academy, before joining the youth ranks of Hapoel Tel Aviv.
+While he was promoted to the first team by manager Itzhak Shum, he did not feature in any matches, since his transfer was completed before the start of the 2006–07 season.
+At 16, Sahar was the equivalent of a second-year apprentice at Chelsea; he first caught the eye of Chelsea staff in an Under-16 fixture against Ireland in 2004.